What is Leber congenital amaurosis?

 How common is LCA?

-It is estimated that LCA affects 1 to 2 in every 100,000 people worldwide.
+It is estimated that LCA may affect 1 to 2 in every 100,000 people worldwide.
 It makes up only 5% of all retinal dystrophies.
-However, it leads to 1 in 5 cases of childhood blindness in school-aged kids.
+However, it may lead to 1 in 5 cases of childhood blindness in school-aged kids.

 Are there different forms of LCA?